arianccbasile/carvemegut/README.md

 ### CLI Usage

-CarveMeGut provides a command-line interface (CLI) for ease of use.
+CarveMe-GutMicrobes provides a command-line interface (CLI) for ease of use.
 After installation, you can use:

 ```sh